the-code-genin/the-code-genin/README.md

 ### Hello there!
-I'm Mohammed Adekunle, a web and mobile app developer.
+I'm Mohammed Adekunle, a full-stack software developer.
+I specialize in building web apps and micro services.
+You can take a look at my website for more info: [https://mohammedadekunle.com.ng](https://mohammedadekunle.com.ng)

 <!--
 **Iyiola-am/Iyiola-am** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.